 - How secure is personal data that we process?

 - What are your rights in relation to your personal data?

 - Links to other websites

 JUMPSEC help organisations overcome the continuously evolving cyber threat landscape.
 Established in 2012.
-JUMPSEC is a limited partnership registered in England and Wales under registration no. 08327063, and is registered at 1 Golden Court, Richmond, Surrey, TW9 1EU.
+JUMPSEC is a limited company registered in England and Wales under registration no. 08327063, and is registered at 1 Golden Court, Richmond, Surrey, TW9 1EU.

 The GDPR applies to ‘personal data’, meaning any information relating to an identifiable person who can be directly or indirectly identified from that information.

 How do we collect personal data?

 We collect personal data about you if you use our website, if you contact us about products and services, at events, if you’re a customer or supplier.

 What type of personal data is collected and processed?

 We collect and process the following personal data: